knative/eventing/docs/spec/broker.md

 fully overrides `BrokerSpec.Delivery` for that particular Trigger, hence:

 - When `BrokerSpec.Delivery` and `TriggerSpec.Delivery` are both not configured,
-  no delivery spec MUST be used.
+  no delivery spec SHOULD be used.
-- When `BrokerSpec.Delivery` is configured, but not the specific `TriggerSpec.Delivery`, then the `BrokerSpec.Delivery` MUST be used.
+- When `BrokerSpec.Delivery` is configured, but not the specific `TriggerSpec.Delivery`, then the `BrokerSpec.Delivery` SHOULD be used.
-- When `TriggerSpec.Delivery` is configured, then `TriggerSpec.Delivery` MUST be
+- When `TriggerSpec.Delivery` is configured, then `TriggerSpec.Delivery` SHOULD be
   used.

 ## Data Plane